 - Dog profile doesn’t take health issues into account (only allergies)

-- Ships every 4, 6 or 8 weeks, so you must make room in freezer for full meal plan
+- Ships every four or eight weeks, so you may not have room in your freezer for the full meal plan

 - Company works with specialized veterinarians to formulate their recipes